Cumulocity-IoT/oee-simulators/simulators/README.md

 - Written in python which can be modified easily for further development.

 ### Simulator definition
-Creating simulators in Cumulocity based on the definitions in [simulators.json](main/simulator.json).
-Those simulators can be used for profiles in the OEE App.
-The currently supported simulators and the corresponding profiles are described [here](simulators.md).
+The simulators are created in Cumulocity IoT based on the definitions in [simulators.json](main/simulator.json).
+Those simulators can be used for calculation in the OEE block.
+The currently supported simulators described [here](simulators.md).

 Example for a simulator definition:
 ```